scubamikejax904/Connector-Hubitat-Relay/README.md

-Integration from Hubitat to Connector app (Roller Screens)
+Integration from Hubitat to Connector app (Roller Screens) with no affiliation or  to Hubitat, Home Assistant, Motionblinds

+This code is free use

-what you'll need,
+What you'll need,

 Docker
 App Key (on about screen tap 5 times) this will be a 16 digit number including (-'s)